 Person presenting information to another person while sitting at a table with a laptop facing both people.
 The laptop is presenting Neighborhoods at Risk, a free tool developed by Headwaters Economics.

-Neighborhoods at Risk is an easy-to-use website with interactive maps, charts, and resources to help communities identify neighborhoods that may be more impacted by climate change.
-It shows where people may experience unequal impacts from flooding and extreme heat.
+Neighborhoods at Risk is an easy-to-use website with interactive maps, charts, and resources to help communities identify neighborhoods that may be especially vulnerable to wildfire, flooding, and extreme heat of climate change.

 It is free to use and available for every community, county, and state in the nation.